stormycloudes-art/RPL-315251020001-SheamaJafar/architecture/02-quality-attributes.md

 The Online E-commerce System prioritizes the following quality attributes:

 ## Performance

-The system should provide fast page loading and quick transaction processing, even when many users are accessing it simultaneously.
+The system should provide fast page loading, quick product searches, and efficient payment processing, even when many users are accessing it simultaneously.

 ## Security

-Customer accounts, personal information, and payment data must be protected through secure authentication, authorization, and encrypted communication.
+Customer accounts, personal information, and payment transactions must be protected through secure authentication, authorization, encrypted communication, and secure integration with the Payment Gateway.

 ## Scalability

 The system should be able to support increasing numbers of users, products, and transactions without reducing performance.

 ## Usability

-The interface should be simple and easy to use so customers can browse products, complete purchases, and manage their accounts without difficulty.
+The interface should be simple and easy to use so customers can browse products, complete purchases, track orders, and manage their accounts without difficulty.

 ## Reliability

-The system should remain available and accurately process customer orders with minimal downtime.
+The system should remain available, accurately process customer orders and payments, and reliably send order status notifications with minimal downtime.